 If you are cutting it close find an airport worker and see if they will put you in a shorter passport control line.

 If a liquid item is tiny, but there are no markings indicating the size, leave it behind.
 Security will throw it away even if it’s obviously small enough.

 Do not get flustered when security asks you to do something stupid.
 Just do what they ask and say as little as possible.

 Give yourself an hour to get to the airport, even if the commute says it will only take 30 minutes.
 Paris traffic and turn quickly.

 We flew into the other airport south of Paris, Paris Orly.
 We were in and out of here pretty quick.
 When we landed and walked out I was unable to spot the metro.
 I gave up and we walked out to find a cab.
 There will be “taxi” guys grabbing people as they walk out of the airport, but they are not taxis.
 There is an official taxi line that you need to get into to get into an official taxi.
 Our taxi from here to our hotel was extremely expensive.
 Next time I would get an Uber.

 Meagan is the author and host of Mommy Travels, a family travel and lifestyle blog.
-She has been traveling the world with her three kids for over a decade and loves sharing her adventures and tips with others.
+She has been traveling the world with her three kids for two decades and loves sharing her adventures and tips with others.